Biden orders government to study digital dollar, other cryptocurrency risks

 The U.S. dollar remains underpinned by key fundamentals, including a commitment to transparency, the rule of law and the full independence of the Federal Reserve, the official said.

 "The dollar's role has been and will continue to be crucial to the stability of the international monetary system as a whole.
-Foreign central bank digital currencies and their introduction by themselves do not threaten this dominance."
+Foreign central bank digital currencies and their introduction by themselves do not threaten this dominance," the official said.

-The United States will monitor developments with an eye to maintaining the centrality of the dollar in the global economy, the official said.
+The United States will monitor developments with an eye to maintaining the centrality of the dollar in the global economy, the White House said.

 In addition, the order asks agencies, including the Securities and Exchange Commission and the Consumer Financial Protection Bureau, to review other issues raised by cryptocurrencies, including systemic risk and consumer protection.